 Students who consistently struggle following expectations around personal devices will work with their Team on developing an individualized plan.
 For all educational purposes, personal devices should not be used in lieu of Granite Academy-issued Chromebooks.
 Unless approval is granted via Granite administration/teacher, students are to use Chromebooks for all education-related activities and work.

-Granite Academy bears no responsibility for personal phones/devices if students choose to carry them throughout the day.
-Granite Academy is also not responsible for charging or storing devices if a student does not check them in.
+Granite Academy bears no responsibility for personal phones/device as students carry them throughout the day.
+Granite Academy is also not responsible for charging or storing devices if a student does not check